|

 36,000 pages of undisclosed evidence?

-Nichols may get some help in his appeal as U.S. judges in Colorado consider whether
+bomber Terry Nichols may get some help in his appeal as U.S. judges

-some 36,000 pages of undisclosed FBI tips and evidence should be
+consider whether some 36,000 pages of undisclosed FBI tips and

 Was FBI early arrival in Oklahoma City?:

-hours before a truck bomb nearly leveled the Alfred P. Murrah Building, according to a
+before a truck bomb nearly leveled the Alfred P. Murrah

 Dead men tell no tales: